 As a recovering leukemia (AML) patient, I first came to City of Hope in early 2007 after two-and-a-half years of remission from my initial diagnosis and treatment at Kaiser.
-With the return of the leukemia I was in need of a bone marrow transplant, and that was to be done at City of Hope.
+With the return of the leukemia, I was in need of a bone marrow transplant and that was to be done at City of Hope.

 I received my bone marrow transplant in December 2007.
-Those of us that are a part of that process (patients, families, medical staff), know that the road to recovery is often a difficult one.
+Those of us who are a part of that process (patients, families, medical staff) know that the road to recovery is often a difficult one.
 To reach the state of cured, you have to have a talented and caring medical team, a solid support team and faith.
 I was blessed to have all three.
 As a man of faith, I knew that would be my foundation to recovery.

 I am so thankful to be alive and doing well today.
 I am so grateful to have had the opportunity of knowing the folks at City of Hope.
-The name City of Hope says it all.
+The name “City of Hope” says it all.
 As a result of all the caring and skillful folks working there, I get to spend time enjoying life with my wife, my three daughters and three grandchildren.
 I get to share my story and experiences with others in their time of need.
-What an amazing blessing that is, and I am forever grateful and indebted to City of Hope.
+What an amazing blessing that is; I am forever grateful and indebted to City of Hope.